-1.3 Caring for Lampsa Group people
+1.3 Our people

 LAMPSA SA recognizes that its people constitute the corner stone in its development and constantly invests in its human resources, rewards their efforts, provides incentives for productivity and offers a well-organized, fully equipped and pleasant working environment.
 In this context, it ensures that appropriate working conditions and compliance with health and safety rules are in place in order to protect its people and provide a secure working environment.